-Please refer to the appropriate Field Operations Guideline found in Appendix B and your Regional Specific Disk.
-All pertinent information to ensure safety and proper response process will be found there.
+Please refer to the appropriate Field Operations Guideline found in Appendix B. All pertinent information to ensure safety and proper response process will be found there.

 The rest of the plan contains resources and details which may be required during an emergency, as well as administrative and compliance information.
 A general outline of the plan Sections is found below: